robertjbass/advent-of-code-2025/README.md

 # Create day 4 part b from template
 pnpm new 4b

+# Clone day 5 into 05a and 05b for part 2
+pnpm clone 5
 ```

 Day numbers are zero-padded automatically (e.g., `3b` → `03b`).